ishatesting7/PlaywrightPythonFrameworkSeptember2025/README.md

 # Autosuggest - https://www.wikipedia.org/

 Write any text and log all the autosuggestive and click on any one of based on your input

+ - Click on Individual Cross Button of Each Subject - Ref - test_autosuggestion_dropdown2.py

+ - https://www.spicejet.com/#sourceautocomplete - Select City from the From and To